sr1ch1/apollo-fetcher-stub/README.md

 With these functions even more complex scenarios can be handled.
 The fetcher stub collects the specification and uses it during the integration test.
 You could specify multiple different requests should that be necessary.
 Complex scenarios can be covered this way.

-Here is an example how to stub an preflight request (CORS scenario):
+Here is an example how to stub a preflight request (CORS scenario):
 ```typescript
 fetcherStub.options("/")
   .withHeader('Host', 'service.example.com')